jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 From the table we can see that if we used a 16-bit salt a single successful brute force attack would crack 122 070 accounts.
 A 32-bit salt would crack almost 2 accounts on average.
 With a 64-bit or 128-bit salt the collisions are so few a brute force would be barely faster than with no collisions.
 Thus we can recommend a **32-bit salt for those who wish to save storage space**, and **64 or 128-bits for those for whom storage space is not a factor**.

 The username, salt and hash are stored in the database.
-An attacker then cannot predict the text to be hashed in order to create their rainbow table, thereby rendering rainbow table attacks ineffective.
+An attacker then cannot predict the text to be hashed in order to create their reverse hash lookup, thereby rendering reverse hash lookup attacks ineffective.

 `Hash = SHA256(password + salt)`